 5) It’s Too Hard to Be a Positive Change

-It’s not hard; use your imagination to think of the simple things you can do now.
+It’s easy; use your imagination to think of the simple things you can do now.
 You can get involved simply by recycling the plastic to bring home.
 You can avoid buying stuff packaged in styrofoam and plastic.
 Just doing the small things makes a big difference.
 Again, you’ll be making good karma.

 6) We Think We Will Fail